 - 4. Make sure Enable CA is selected. - 5.
-You can edit the following: - CA Host Enter the DNS name or IP address of the Entrust ESAM server. - CA Port Enter the IP Port of the Entrust ESAM server.
+You can edit the following: - CA Host Enter the DNS name or IP address of the Entrust server. - CA Port Enter the IP Port of the Entrust server.
 The default port number is 829.
+You can confirm the port number from the CMPListen item in the [Comms] section of the entmgr.ini file. - LDAP Query Enter the query that MyID uses to find the Entrust LDAP entity.
+See section 3.1, Setting the LDAP query string for details. - Entrust.ini Enter the fully qualified path to the entrust.ini file. - Admin EPF See section 2.7.1, Admin EPF for details. - XAP EPF See section 2.7.2, XAP EPF for details.

-You can confirm the port number from the CMPListen item in the [Comms] section of the entmgr.ini file.
+Note: If you change the LDAP Query, Entrust.ini, Admin EPF, or XAP EPF, you must re-enter the Admin EPF Password and XAP EPF Password; the password fields become visible automatically.
+Otherwise, if you need to change the passwords, click the link to display the password fields.

-- LDAP Query Enter the query that MyID uses to find the Entrust LDAP entity.
-See section 3.1, Setting the LDAP query string for details. - Entrust.ini Enter the fully qualified path to the entrust.ini file. - Admin EPF See section 2.6.1, Admin EPF for details.
+• Encryption PFX - Enter the fully qualified path to the signing PFX file.

-Note: If you change the LDAP Query, Entrust.ini, or Admin EPF, you must re-enter the Admin EPF Password.
-Click the link to display the password fields.
+Note: If the Encryption PFX Password has not changed, you do not need to reenter it.
+If the password has changed, click the link to display the password fields.

-- Encryption PFX Enter the fully qualified path to the signing PFX file. - Note: If the Encryption PFX Password has not changed, you do not need to reenter it.
-If the password has changed, click the link to display the password fields. - 6.
-Click Save.
+6. Click Save.

-2.10 Deleting a CA
+2.11 Deleting a CA